poap0poap/Project2Final/Readme.md

 made player index on the correct path

 Still need to do for the board
-  - path chosing
-  - menuing - complete
   - skip turn after reach end
+  - diffrent paths diffrent tilesets

 # Changes
 created struct to hold player data